Welcome to Wise Stewardship

 Daniel is now married to his wife Anna, and lives in the Boston area where they love to explore new places, try interesting cuisines, serve in their local church, and take advantage of the rich history of New England.
 You’ll find a fast way to become their friend if you play board games with them!

+Daniel is a CERTIFIED FINANCIAL PLANNER TM having met the rigorous professional standards and agreed to adhere to the principles of integrity, objectivity, competence, fairness, confidentiality, professionalism and diligence when dealing with clients.
 Daniel received his Bachelor of Science Degree in Economics from Purdue University as a third-generation Boilermaker, where he graduated with Highest Distinction (top 3%) and was named one of the Top 10 Krannert School of Business Seniors in a graduating class of over 850.
-He has also received his Master of Arts in Military Studies and Strategic Leadership from American Military University, and is currently finishing up his work toward the Certified Financial Planner designation as well as pursuing a second masters in financial planning.
+He has also received his Master of Arts in Military Studies and Strategic Leadership from American Military University, and is also pursuing a second Masters of Science in Advanced Financial Planning and Financial Therapy from Kansas State University to even further deepen his competencies.
 Daniel is also a frequent personal-finance freelance writer and speaker, especially on military-related topics.

 Daniel is a distinguished Air Force veteran as a three-time Air Force Distinguished Graduate (#1) for each of his three formal training courses as well as the Air Force’s David C. Schilling Award for the most outstanding contributions to the field of flight along with numerous other awards and accolades in his military career.